 There are a few things to consider when choosing a mobile broadband contact:

 Pay monthly means you will be charged monthly and will automatically reset your data allowance each month.
 Pay-as-you-go means you purchase a set amount of data and when you have used up your data allowance, you will need to buy more to get the internet connection working again.
 Pay-as-you-go provides greater control over what you use but tends to be more expensive.

 As a guide, if you are looking to use the internet for video streaming services and online gaming as well as your studies, you may end up using around 90GB of data per week.

 A reasonable internet connection on an unlimited data package with a 1 month/ no contract supplier can start at around £25.

 - Length of contract:

-Consider either a 1-month or a 12-month contract (the hardship fund is currently only providing financial support for mobile broadband over the 2020-21 academic year).
+Consider either a 1-month or a 12-month contract.
 With a 1-month contract you can cancel anytime, after giving notice, but they tend to be slightly more expensive.